 alimentos buenos para el pelo

-Good food for your hair: Take care of your hair from your plate! 💇♀️
+Foods that are good for your hair: Look after your hair from the plate!

-If you’re tired of seeing your hair fall out or feel like your mane is drier than the desert, it’s time to take a look at what you eat.
-Yes, what you eat!
-Because while masks and hair products help, the real magic comes from within.
+If you’re fed up with seeing your hair fall out or feel like your locks are drier than a desert, it’s time to take a look at what you’re eating.
+Yes, what you’re eating!
+Because although hair masks and hair products help, the real magic comes from within.
 So, get ready to discover the hair-friendly foods that can save your hair and give it the shine and strength it deserves.

 Good foods for hair loss

-First things first: hair loss is something we all worry about at some point.
-It can be due to stress, hormonal changes, or, often, a diet lacking in essential nutrients.
-Here are some foods that are not only delicious but will also help you combat hair loss.
+First things first: hair loss is something that concerns us all at some point.
+It can be caused by stress, hormonal changes or, quite often, a diet lacking in essential nutrients.
+Here are some foods that are not only delicious, but will also help you combat hair loss.

 Watermelon 🍉

-Watermelon, in addition to being refreshing, is an excellent food for hair due to its high water content and vitamins A and C. Being rich in water, it helps keep the body and scalp hydrated, which promotes softer, shinier hair.
-The vitamin A in watermelon promotes sebum production, which is essential for preventing hair from drying out.
+Watermelon, as well as being refreshing, is excellent for your hair thanks to its high water content and its vitamins A and C. As it is rich in water, it helps keep the body and scalp hydrated, which promotes softer, shinier hair.
+The vitamin A found in watermelon promotes sebum production, which is essential for preventing the hair from drying out.

 In addition, watermelon is a source of lycopene, an antioxidant that protects hair from damage caused by free radicals and UV rays, keeping it healthy and looking youthful.